gerardo-m/mochapi/TASKS.md

   - ~~Try projects to save when hitting new~~
   - ~~Extract to a concerns if possible~~
   - Repeat for endpoints
+- ~~Review the new way models are saved.
+Make sure they~~ ~~don't create a new instance when refreshing~~.
+- Change response to request relation to has_many.
+When asking for a response just return the first one to avoid errors
+- Add a default response scope and return that instead of the first one when asking for a response.
 - Add "headers" special variable to add the headers in the response if necessary
   - Add headers variables to the solve method in response